Bake Play Smile

 Date cookies on baking tray drizzled with melted chocolate.

-Can I use medjool dates?
+Can I use medjool dates instead of dried pitted dates?

-Can I freeze sticky date cookies?
+Can I skip the chocolate drizzle on top of sticky date cookies?

 • A half eaten sticky date pudding with ice cream and caramel sauce.